vufind-org/autocomplete.js/README.md

 ```

 ### callback (optional)
-This function will fire when a selection is made
+This function will fire when a selection is made.

 ```Javascript
 function(data, inputElement, eventType) {